School of Health Sciences and Social Work

 - Faculty: Faculty of Science

 I am a qualified Speech and Language therapist and have practiced throughout the Health and Education sectors.
 I carried out my PhD in Health Psychology, designing and validating an outcome measure and therapy planning tool for children and young people with communication needs.
+I have experience teaching and leading teams in Higher Education across a variety of areas in Health and Social Care.

 My primary research interest is in children and young people’s communication needs and I am currently continuing to work on further validation, of a Quality of Life measure, for this group.
 I am also collaborating on studies evaluating interventions for children with speech and language needs.
 I am also working on feasibility studies in Speech and Language Therapy with older people and physiotherapy for people with multiple sclerosis.
 I have an interest in research methodologies and their combined application to health and social care needs and experiences.